Rajan/lesspod/README.md

 ## Why Lesspod?

-WordPress is a very successful blogging platform which requires servers to host and most of the servers are running over their actual web traffic.
-Given that 28% of the websites on the internet use Wordpress, there are a lot of unused server resources costing us carbon emissions and money.
+There are 16 million websites being added to the Internet every month.
+Most websites require servers to host and most of the servers are underutilized.
+There are a lot of unused server resources costing us carbon emissions and money.
 We can reverse this damage by going serverless.

+Lesspod's mission is to transition the Internet from server architecture to serverless architecture ASAP.
+To that end, we're building it as an open source project that anyone can utilize.

-Of course, the goal is to make it as simple as possible to host serverless websites and blogs.
+Our goal is to make it as simple as possible to host serverless websites and blogs.
 As we build Lesspod, we stare at the possibility of the serverless Internet.

 ## Free Forever Web Hosting (Cloud Limits Apply)